applied-systems-biology/misa-framework/README.md

 # About

-This repository contains the MISA++ framwork website and binary downloads.
+This repository contains the MISA++ framework website and binary downloads.
 The subfolder "src" contains all source codes associated to the publication.
 The subfolder "docs" contains the website, including documentation as HTML site.